Remote One-on-One Meetings Provide Direction and Connection

 Obviously, these responses are less than ideal, but it’s even harder to wing it now.
 So much is changing—and fast.

-In the last few months, when we’ve asked employees about one-on-ones, the tenor of the conversations has changed from nervous laughter to deep concern.
+In the last few months, when we’ve asked employees about their one-on-one meetings, the tenor of the conversations has changed from nervous laughter to deep concern.

 Employees are yearning for MORE DIRECTION and CONNECTION in their remote one-on-ones.

-“Dear Boss, here’s what I need most in a remote one on one…”
+“Dear Boss, here’s what I need most in our remote one-on-one meeting…”

 Today we share what we’re hearing employees need most right now in their one-on-ones.
 We encourage you to share this article with your team and to talk about what’s working in your remote one-on-ones and what you can do to take them to the next level.

 1. Clarity: Help Me Understand What’s Most Important Right Now

 “I understand that you don’t have all the answers.
 Priorities change.
 But please give me a fighting chance of working on the right things, because quite frankly, I’m feeling overwhelmed and I don’t have time for rework or wasted effort.
 Please use our one-on-one meeting to ensure I know what matters most this week, and what I need to do to be successful.”

 2. Caring: Show Me I Matter More Than My KPIs

 “It’s been a rough week.
 I’m tired.
 I signed up to be a working parent, but not a working parent with no daycare!
 I know you’re busy, but before you jump right in and talk about the project, can you take a minute to see me and check-in to see if I’m doing okay?”